valinet/ExplorerPatcher/README.md

 Simply copy the downloaded DLL named `dxgi.dll` to `%windir%` (usually `C:\Windows`) and restart Explorer.

 At first launch, the application will notify you about missing symbols and will automatically download them from Microsoft.
-Then, it will try to determine some patch offsets for Explorer.
-The process involves automatically restarting Explorer a couple of times and evaluating the results.
-Please be patient and let this do its job; you will know it is done when you will see the old taskbar instead of the new one.
-Also, the application will show a notification to let you know it is done.
+When this is done, a notification will show informing you that everything's done and Explorer will restart and display the old taskbar.

-When it is done, the classic taskbar will be available and fully functioning, but you will notice the system tray misses the status icons.
+After Explorer restarts, the classic taskbar will be available and fully functioning, but you will notice the system tray misses the status icons.
 Those can be easily enabled by opening `Run` and going to `%windir%\explorer.exe shell:::{05d7b0f4-2121-4eff-bf6b-ed3f69b894d9}\SystemIcons` and enabling each system icon you wish from there.
 For a list of other useful registry settings that can help you make the most out of this application, like disabling taskbar grouping, read [here](https://github.com/valinet/ExplorerPatcher/issues/9).

 After you get the classic taskbar working, to make it work with the Start menu and search and enable related functionality, copy the DLL to the following 2 locations as well: